kornysietsma/korny-info-blog/source/drafts/2019-04-chaos-engineering.html.markdown

 This was mostly a learning exercise - appending to an array is an idempotent operation so we weren't testing linearizability or the like, just  "can we string together a pile of operations and see how they fail?".

-### A more realistic test - creating and updating artificial user data
+### More realistic tests - creating and updating artificial user data

 For the bulk of our tests, we wanted to simulate realistic client behaviour, under reasonably heavy loads.
 The main scope of our client's project was managing information about users - so we wanted to simulate reading and writing users, using MongoDB documents similar to those used by the client, and similar client logic.
 (As clojure runs on the JVM, and the client project was in Java, we could have directly called their code - but it was simple enough to replicate key parts in our tests, and made the tests less tightly coupled to their code, which was under active development)